awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-eventbridge-kinesisfirehose-s3/README.md

 |loggingBucketProps?|[`s3.BucketProps`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.BucketProps.html)|Optional user provided props to override the default props for the S3 Logging Bucket.|
 |logS3AccessLogs?| boolean|Whether to turn on Access Logging for the S3 bucket.
 Creates an S3 bucket with associated storage costs for the logs.
 Enabling Access Logging is a best practice. default - true|

-NOTE: `existingLoggingBucketObj` has been deprecated - to specify an existing Log Bucket, use  bucketProps.serverAccessLogsBucket
+NOTE: `existingLoggingBucketObj` has been deprecated - to specify an existing Log Bucket, use `bucketProps.serverAccessLogsBucket`.

 ## Pattern Properties

 | **Name**     | **Type**        | **Description** |